hdmi/ProceduralWallpapers/README.md

 - Circle Wallpapers
 - Prioritize recent palettes in the palettes display fragment
 - Images for the app intro
-- New image for the gallery when it is empty
 - Hide bottom navigation on scrolling (check coordinator layout)

 # NICE TO HAVE
 - Logs library for debugging